|Here's our newly acquired

 I called the owner, Jim H, he told me the back story and we made a deal, sight unseen.

 Dan at DL Transport offered me a super delivery deal if I wasn't in a hurry.
 A couple months later 803463 arrived in Florida.
-It was needy but complete and original; perfect resto project.
+Dan called it "a rust bucket", it was complete and original, but very needy; perfect resto project.

 The speedo shows only a bit over 5,000 kms,